Introduction to Sociology

 Introduction to Criminal Justice

 This survey course takes a sociological approach to the exploration of the historical, current operation, and future trends of criminal justice.
 Emphasis will be given to studying the goals, structures, and effectiveness of the police, court systems, and corrections.
 While the focus of the content will be practices in the United States, we will also look at other cultures and their systems of justice.
-Offered selectively.
+Fall.
 Group: II.

 Focuses on the processes and consequences of societal reaction to conditions considered to be social problems.
 Topics include: welfare and poverty, drug use and abuse, healthcare, crime, mental illness, urban and environmental problems, prejudice and discrimination, and domestic violence.
 Group: II.